 Karlsruhe Institute of Technology KIT), microworks GmbH, Tohoku University, Hamamatsu Photonics K.K.

 A total of 35 proposals were submitted in response to the joint call for proposals implemented by BMBF and JST.
 Based on the results of evaluation conducted by experts, JST and BMBF including the program officer and advisors jointly decided on the three projects for funding.
-Support to the projects will continue for about three years (2018-2020).
+Support to the projects continued for three years (2018-2020).

 The basis of bilateral cooperation in the field of research between Japan and Germany is an intergovernmental agreement on cooperation in the field of science and technology of 8 October 1974 (BGBl.
 1974 II 1326).
 According to this STC agreement, the focal points of bilateral cooperation are as follows:

 - Marine research and technology,